Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ## services

 The 'services' namespace allows an application to manage how they wish the SDK to receive communications from the platform.
 An application can subscribe to services in order to receive updates about that service for the current user.
 A feature generally requires a subscription for its service to be fully functional.

 The services an application can subscribe to are based on the features included in the SDK.
-The list of available services can be retrieved using the [services.getSubscriptions][116] API.
-These values can be used with the [services.subscribe][117] API.
+The list of available services can be retrieved using the [services.getSubscriptions][127] API.
+These values can be used with the [services.subscribe][128] API.

 The channel used for subscriptions is the method for receiving the service updates.
 The recommended channel is `websocket`, where the SDK is able to handle receiving the updates internally.
 Alternate channel methods, if a websocket cannot be used, will be available in the future.

 ### ServiceDescriptor

 The ServiceDescriptor type defines the format for specifying how to subscribe for a certain service.
-This is the service configuration object that needs to be passed (as part of an array of configuration objects) when calling the [services.subscribe][117] function.
+This is the service configuration object that needs to be passed (as part of an array of configuration objects) when calling the [services.subscribe][128] function.
 Only some plugins (`call`, `messaging` and `presence`) support such configuration object that needs to be passed to the subscribe function.

 Type: [Object][7]

-**Properties**
+#### Properties

--   `service` **[string][8]** The name of the available service user wants to subscribe to.
+*   `service` **[string][8]** The name of the available service user wants to subscribe to.
     The available service names are `chat`, `presence`, `call` and `smsinbound`.
--   `params` **[Object][7]?** An object containing any additional parameters required for subscribing to that service.
+*   `params` **[Object][7]?** An object containing any additional parameters required for subscribing to that service.
     This is an optional property as not all service subscriptions require it.

-**Examples**
+#### Examples

 ```javascript
 // Subscribe to chat, presence & call services on a WebSocket channel.